Hruthwik-68/Cardio_Care/README.md

 Run the Flask application:

 python app.py

-(Mainly setup databases
-SQL and Appwrite )
+Note : (Mainly setup databases SQL and Appwrite )

 The website will be hosted locally at http://127.0.0.1:5000/.
 You can access it in your browser.

 Step 2: Setting Up the Machine Learning Service